Centre for the Built Environment

 With an emphasis on sustainable building practices, environmental stewardship and collaborative learning, the Centre for the Built Environment (CBE) represents a new educational model.
 The CBE brings together trades and technologies to create change in the built environments of the future.

-Learning from a 'living building'
+Learning from a "living" building

 The CBE, located at our Ivany Campus, is an example of restorative building design, blending elements of the 'natural' environment with the 'built' environment to ensure the building and its operations do not contribute to environmental harm.
-In addition to features like a green roof, living walls, solar and wind energy, and geothermal systems, the CBE is designed to the standards of the Leadership in Energy and Environmental Design (LEED) rating system, as a living, learning and research lab for students, staff and industry.
+In addition to features like a green roof, living walls, solar and wind energy, and geothermal systems, the CBE is designed to the standards of the Leadership in Energy and Environmental Design (LEED) rating system, as a living, learning and research lab for students, employees and industry.